How To Hatch Chicken Eggs

 Related tutorials: How-To #2: The First 60 Days

-Before putting your eggs into an incubator, plug it in and make sure the temp is steady at 99.5 degrees.
+Before putting your eggs into an incubator, plug it in and make sure the temperature is steady.
+In a forced air incubator (with a fan) the temperature should be 99-99.5*F. In a still air incubator the temperature should be slightly higher, 101-102*F measured at the top of the eggs.
 I use a thermometer and a hygrometer (which measures humidity) in my incubator.
 Hygrometers can be purchased quite cheaply at a cigar shop, Radio Shack and I believe even Walmart.
-You want 50% humidity for day 1-18, then 70-80% for the last few days.
+You want 45-50% humidity for day 1-18, then 65% for the last few days.

 Here are two examples: